CoreumFoundation/coreum/x/asset/ft/spec/README.md

   - `recipient_is_smart_contract`: indicated whether the transfer is going to be received by a smart contract
   - `ibc_purpose`: if it is an ibc transfer, indicates whether it's an outgoing, incoming, acknowledged or timed-out transfer

-There is a template implementation of extension in `x/asset/ft/keeper/test-contracts/asset-extension` which can be used as a reference to implement other extensions.
+There is a sample implementation of extension in `x/asset/ft/keeper/test-contracts/asset-extension` which can be used to take inspiration from, when implementing other extensions.

 ## Feature interoperability table